Vanlightly/Taskling.NET/README.md

 List Blocks are partitioned on the number of items per block.
 So if you have 10000 items to process, and a block size of 500 then Taskling wil generate you 20 List Blocks each of 500 data items.
 List Blocks and their items can be processed in parallel.

 A great example is sending emails.
 You partition your data (ordered or unordered) into lists of data items and need to send an email for each item.
 If a single item fails then when the block is reprocessed you need to guarantee that you don't resend the emails for the data items that succeeded.
-Because List Blocks track each indivual item you can select only the failed items to reprocess.
+Because List Blocks track each individual item you can select only the failed items to reprocess.
 When data is unordered you can load that unordered data into list blocks and process each data item.
 Depending on your data source, you may need a way of marking that data as processed so the next time the job runs it does not try and process it again.

 ### Custom Data Structures (Object Blocks)